950288/WikiBreeze/README.md

 }
 ```

-Note: A page can contain multiple tags and each tag corresponds to a section that can be edited individually.

-## Introduction for Developers 🧑‍💻
+## Project Building Guide 🧑‍💻

-The following is intended for developers who want to improve the tool or compile it by themselves, but if you just want to use the tool, it is not necessary to read further！
+The following is for developers wishing to make improvements to the tool, but if you just want to do basic usage, no further reading is required!

 iGEMGoTool is developed using a modern stack that includes Vue 3 and Go.
-The front-end is implemented using Vue 3 and is built using the Vite build tool.
+The front-end is implemented using Vue 3 and Typescript, and it is built using the Vite build tool.
 The back-end is implemented using Go and provides a RESTful API for the front-end to interact with.

 To set up the development environment for iGEMGoTool, you will need to have [Node.js](https://nodejs.org/) and [Go](https://golang.org/) installed on your system.
 Then, follow these steps: